Biden tests positive for COVID-19, has ‘very mild symptoms’

 Biden is far from the first world leader — and not the first U.S. president — to get the coronavirus, which has infected British Prime Minister Boris Johnson, French President Emmanuel Macron and more than a dozen other leaders and high-ranking officials globally.

-When Biden’s predecessor, President Donald Trump, contracted the disease in October 2020, it was a far different time.
-Vaccines were not available and treatment options were limited and less advanced.
-After being diagnosed with COVID-19 at the White House, Trump was given an experimental antibody treatment and steroids after his blood oxygen levels fell dangerously low.
+When Biden’s predecessor, Donald Trump, contracted the disease in October 2020, vaccines were not available and treatment options were limited and less advanced.
+After being diagnosed at the White House, Trump was given an experimental antibody treatment and steroids after his blood oxygen levels fell dangerously low.
 He was hospitalized at Walter Reed National Military Medical Center for three days

-After more than two years and over a million deaths in the U.S., the virus is still killing an average of 353 people a day in the U.S., according to the CDC.
-The unvaccinated are at far greater risk, more than two times more likely to test positive and nine times more likely to die from the virus than those who have received at least a primary dose of the vaccines, according to the public health agency.
+After more than two years and over a million deaths in the U.S., the virus is still killing an average of 353 people a day here., according to the CDC.
+The unvaccinated are at far greater risk, more than twice as likely to test positive and nine times as likely to die from the virus as those who have received at least a primary dose of the vaccines, according to the public health agency.

 The highly transmissible omicron variant is the dominant strain in the U.S., but scientists say it poses a lower risk for severe illness to those who are up to date on their vaccinations.
 Omicron’s BA.5 sub-strain, believed to be even more contagious, now makes up more than 65% of U.S. cases.